infinum/enumerations/README.md

 Translations
 =====

-**Enumerations** uses power of I18n API (if trnslate configuration is set to true) to enable you to create a locale file for enumerations like this:
+**Enumerations** uses power of I18n API (if translate_attributes configuration is set to true) to enable you to create a locale file for enumerations like this:

 ```yaml